Misss-techy/RainmeterSkin-Romance-Fix/README.md

    Voila !
 You FIXED IT !!!

 For Spotify, Choose your player as spotify in settings.ini.
-Replace the Older "Player" folder with newly Downloaded "Player" folder.
+Replace the Older "Player" folder with newly Downloaded "Player" folder and refresh the skin.